-The Purchase Price of the Subseries 2012G-1 Bonds is payable solely from the proceeds of the remarketing of the Subseries 2012G-1 Bonds by the Remarketing Agent, and from the proceeds from draws under the Credit Facility.
-Although MTA has the option to purchase the Subseries 2012G-1 Bonds that have been neither remarketed nor paid from amounts drawn under the Credit Facility, it is not obligated to do so.
+The Purchase Price of the Subseries 2020B-1 Bonds is payable solely from the proceeds of the remarketing of the Subseries 2020B-1 Bonds by the Remarketing Agent, and from the proceeds from draws under the Credit Facility.
+Although MTA has the option to purchase Subseries 2020B-1 Bonds that have been neither remarketed nor paid from amounts drawn under a Credit Facility, it is not obligated to do so.
 Payment of the Purchase Price is not an obligation of MTA, the Trustee, the Tender Agent, or the Remarketing Agent and failure to make that payment will not constitute an Event of Default under the Transportation Resolution.
-In the case of such a failure to pay the Purchase Price of Subseries 2012G-1 Bonds, the Trustee shall use its best efforts to obtain funds under the Credit Facility in accordance with the terms thereof until the failure to pay the Purchase Price has been remedied.
-See "-Source of Funds for Purchase of Subseries 2012G-1 Bonds" below.
+In the case of such a failure to pay the Purchase Price of Subseries 2020B-1 Bonds, the Trustee shall use its best efforts to obtain funds under the Credit Facility in accordance with the terms thereof until the failure to pay the Purchase Price of Funds for Purchase of Subseries 2020B-1 Bonds" below.

-The Credit Facility is scheduled to expire on October 31, 2023 (the Expiration Date), unless extended or earlier terminated pursuant to its terms or the terms of the Reimbursement Agreement.
-The Subseries 2012G-1 Bonds will be subject to mandatory tender for purchase on the second Business Day preceding the Expiration Date.
-See "Tender, Presentation and Purchase Provisions of the Subseries 2012G-1 Bonds During the Daily Mode - Mandatory Purchase Upon Expiration Tender Date, Termination Tender Date, Interest Non-Reinstatement Tender Date and Substitution Date" below.
+The Credit Facility is scheduled to expire on April 1, 2022, unless extended or earlier terminated pursuant to its terms or the terms of the Reimbursement Agreement.
+The Subseries 2020B-1 Bonds will be subject to mandatory tender for purchase on the second Business Day preceding the Expiration Date.
+See "Tender, Presentation and Purchase Provisions of the Subseries 2020B-1 Bonds during the Weekly Mode - Mandatory Purchase Upon Expiration Tender Date, Termination Tender Date, Interest Non-Reinstatement Tender Date and Substitution Date" below.

 Credit and Liquidity Enhancement.
-The Credit Facility is an irrevocable direct-pay letter of credit that provides for payment of the principal of and interest on, and the Purchase Price for, the Subseries 2012G-1 Bonds when due.
+The Credit Facility is an irrevocable direct-pay letter of credit that provides for payment of the principal of and interest on, and the Purchase Price for, the Subseries 2020B-1 Bonds when due.
 See "Credit and Liquidity Facility" below.

 Credit Facility Draw Procedures.
-The Remarketing Agent will, at or before 11:45 a.m., with respect to the Subseries 2012G-1 Bonds, on the Purchase Date or Mandatory Purchase Date, as the case may be, notify MTA, the Trustee and the Tender Agent by Electronic Means of the amount of tendered Subseries 2012G-1 Bonds of the subseries that were not successfully remarketed, and confirm to the Trustee and the Tender Agent the transfer of the Purchase Price of remarketed Subseries 2012G-1 Bonds to the Tender Agent in immediately available funds.
+The Remarketing Agent will, at or before 11:45 a.m. on the Purchase Date or Mandatory Purchase Date, as the case may be, notify MTA, the Trustee and the Tender Agent by Electronic Means of the amount of tendered Subseries 2020B-1 Bonds that were not successfully remarketed, and confirm to the Trustee and the Tender Agent the transfer of the Purchase Price of remarketed Subseries 2020B-1 Bonds to the Tender Agent in immediately available funds.

-The Trustee will draw on the Credit Facility, in accordance with the terms thereof, by 12:00 noon on the Purchase Date or Mandatory Purchase Date, as the case may be, in an amount equal to the Purchase Price of all of the Subseries 2012G-1 Bonds tendered or deemed tendered less the aggregate amount of remarketing proceeds confirmed to the Trustee and the Tender Agent as of 11:45 a.m. by the Remarketing Agent and will cause the proceeds of such draw to be transferred to the Tender Agent by no later than 2:30 p.m., to enable the Tender Agent to pay the Purchase Price of Subseries 2012G-1 Bonds tendered or deemed tendered or deemed tendered.
-Notwithstanding the foregoing, the Trustee will draw on the Credit Facility in an amount equal to the Purchase Price of all of the Subseries 2012G-1 Bonds tendered or deemed tendered for purchase on each Purchase Date or Mandatory Purchase Date, as the case may be, if it does not receive a confirmation from the Remarketing Agent pursuant to the preceding paragraph.
+The Trustee will draw on the Credit Facility, in accordance with the terms thereof, by 12:00 noon on the Purchase Date or Mandatory Purchase Date, as the case may be, in an amount equal to the Purchase Price of all of the Subseries 2020B-1 Bonds tendered or deemed tendered less the aggregate amount of remarketing proceeds confirmed to the Trustee and the Tender Agent as of 11:45 a.m. by the Remarketing Agent and will cause the proceeds of such draw to be transferred to the Tender Agent by no later than 2:30 p.m., to enable the Tender Agent to pay the Purchase Price of Subseries 2020B-1 Bonds tendered or deemed tendered.
+Notwithstanding the foregoing, the Trustee will draw on the Credit Facility in an amount equal to the Purchase Price of all of the Subseries 2020B-1 Bonds tendered or deemed tendered or Mandatory Purchase Date, as the case may be, if it does not receive a confirmation from the Remarketing Agent pursuant to the preceding paragraph.

-At or before 3:00 p.m. on the Purchase Date or the Mandatory Purchase Date, as the case may be, the Tender Agent will purchase the tendered Subseries 2012G-1 Bonds from the Owners thereof.
+At or before 3:00 p.m. on the Purchase Date or the Mandatory Purchase Date, as the case may be, the Tender Agent will purchase the tendered Subseries 2020B-1 Bonds from the Owners thereof.